Clustering under Perturbation Resilience: Introduction

 From a learning theory perspective, the resilience parameter, $\alpha$, can also be seen as an analog to a margin for clustering.
 In supervised learning, the margin of a data point is the distance, after scaling, between the data point and the decision boundary of its classifier, and many algorithms have stronger guarantees when the smallest margin over the entire data set is sufficiently large~\cite{SchSmo02,Vapnik:book98}.
 The $\alpha$ parameter, similarly controls the magnitude of the perturbation the data can withstand before being clustered differently, which is, in essence, the data's distance to the decision boundary for the given clustering objective.
 Hence, perturbation resilience is also a natural and interesting assumption to study from a learning theory perspective.

-{\bf Our Results:} In this paper, we greatly advance the line of work of~\cite{BL} by solving a number of important problems of clustering perturbation-resilient instances under metric k-median and min-sum objectives.
+\paragraph{Our Results} In this paper, we advance the line of work of~\cite{BL} by solving several important problems of clustering perturbation-resilient instances under metric center-based and min-sum objectives.

-In Section~\ref{section-kmedian} we improve on the bounds of~\cite{ABS10} for $\alpha$-perturbation resilient instances for the $k$-median objective, giving an algorithm that efficiently\footnote{For clarity, in this paper efficient means polynomial in both $n$ (the number of points) and $k$ (the number of clusters).} finds the optimum clustering for $\alpha = 1+\sqrt{2}$. $k$-median is NP-hard to even approximate, yet we can recover the exact solution for perturbation resilient instances.
+In Section~\ref{section-kmedian} we improve on the bounds of~\cite{ABS10} for $\alpha$-perturbation resilient instances for center-based objectives, giving an algorithm that efficiently\footnote{For clarity, in this paper efficient means polynomial in both $n$ (the number of points) and $k$ (the number of clusters).} finds the optimum clustering for $\alpha = 1+\sqrt{2}$.
+Most of the frequently used center-based objectives, such as $k$-median, are NP-hard to even approximate, yet we can recover the exact solution for perturbation resilient instances.
 Our algorithm is based on a new linkage procedure using a new notion of distance (closure distance) between sets that may be of independent interest.

-In Section~\ref{alphaEpsilonForMedian} we consider the more challenging and more general notion of $(\alpha,\epsilon)$-perturbation resilience, where we allow the optimal solution after perturbation to be $\epsilon$-close to the original.
-We provide an efficient algorithm which for $\alpha > 2 + \sqrt{7}$ produces $(1+O(\epsilon / \rho))$-approximation to the optimum, where $\rho$ is the fraction of the points in the smallest cluster.
-The key structural property we derive and exploit is that, except for $\epsilon n$ bad points, most points are $\alpha$ closer to their own center than to any other center.
-Using this fact, we then design an approximate version of the closure linkage criterion that allows us to carefully eliminate the noise introduced by the bad points and construct a tree that has a low-cost pruning that is a good approximation to the optimum.
+In Section~\ref{alphaEpsilonForMedian} we consider the more challenging and more general notion of $(\alpha,\epsilon)$-perturbation resilience for $k$-median, where we allow the optimal solution after perturbation to be $\epsilon$-close to the original.
+We provide an efficient algorithm which for $\alpha > 2 + \sqrt{3}$ produces $(1+O(\epsilon / \rho))$-approximation to the optimum, where $\rho$ is the fraction of the points in the smallest cluster.
+The key structural property we derive and exploit is that, except for $\epsilon n$ bad points, most points are $\alpha$ times closer to their own center than to any other center.
+To eliminate the noise introduced by the bad points, we carefully partition the points into a list of sufficiently large blobs, each of which contains only good points from one optimal cluster.
+This then allows us to construct a tree on the blobs with a low-cost pruning that is a good approximation to the optimum.

-In Section~\ref{section-minsum} we provide the first efficient algorithm for optimally clustering $\alpha$-min-sum perturbation resilient instances.
-Our algorithm is based on an appropriate modification of average linkage that exploits the structure of min-sum perturbation resilient instances.
+In Section~\ref{section-minsum} we provide the first efficient algorithm for optimally clustering $\alpha$-perturbation resilient min-sum instances. \yingyu{We show that when $\alpha$ in the order of the ratio between the sizes of the largest and smallest clusters, there exists an algorithm that can output the optimal clustering in polynomial time.} Our algorithm is based on an appropriate modification of average linkage that exploits the structure of min-sum perturbation resilient instances.